 When you’re dealing with debt, a consolidation loan can seem like a smart idea.
 The adverts make it sound all so simple: who wouldn’t want to roll all their debts up and make one single monthly payment?

-- Consolidating can suggest that you borrow to the max: Quite often, consolidation loans are recommended to people who’ve borrowed right up to the limit of what the banks can responsibly lend.
+Consolidating can suggest that you borrow to the max: Quite often, consolidation loans are recommended to people who’ve borrowed the limit of what the banks can responsibly lend.
 Borrowing to this extent can leave you with debts that can be quite difficult to pay back, especially if you have to deal with an emergency expense or reduced income.
 It also suggests a tendency to rely too much on credit.

 Surely consolidation loans can’t be bad all the time?

-If you do decide to apply for a consolidation loan don’t over-commit and borrow more than you can afford.
+If you do decide to apply for a consolidation loan, don’t over-commit and borrow more than you can afford.
 Use your budget to help you work out how much surplus money you have.

 Your local credit union may also be able to offer you an alternative to consolidation.

 Check out our guide for more detailed information on debt consolidation.
 For free and anonymous online debt advice, use our Debt Remedy service to put together your own personal debt action plan.